dieghernan/dieghernan.github.io/collections/_posts/2025-10-25-mapping-antarctica.md

 <img src="https://dieghernan.github.io/assets/img/blog/202510_treaty1-1.webp" width="100%" />

-We merge meridians so the area around the South Pole is filled. `st_graticule()` can leave a tiny hole at the pole; we fix this by joining complementary meridians.
+We merge meridians so the area around the South Pole is filled. `st_graticule()` can leave a tiny hole at the pole, and we fix this by joining complementary meridians.

 ```r